 The Ranging MAC Configuration field if present shall be set as per 10.38.9.3.11.

+The Status field is described in 10.38.9.3.23.
+The Status field is present and set to LTP_ACK if the responder acknowledges the long term operating parameters included in the preceding Poll frame.

 10.38.3.7 Ranging session configuration